MRRcode979/flatfetch/README.md

 It is kind of buggy so If you would like to make any changes I will accept them!

-Code written by Matteo Rosato
+Code written by Matteo Rosato (me)

 ### Installation On Linux Or Mac